 An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our team recognizes that each Stone Meadows, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.

-At your first TMD consultation in Stone Meadows, MO, an experienced Stone Meadows, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+In your initial TMD consultation in Stone Meadows, MO, a qualified Stone Meadows, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
 The assessment may involve an evaluation of:

 - Pain Points: Gentle palpation of the jaw, neck, and surrounding muscles to identify areas of sensitivity or muscle tension.